tgreaves/cave-bbc-econet/README.md

 When the first player enters the Cave, OBJINIT is loaded which sets object locations.

-In Cave-Plus, items are placed in random locations, but not areas 16-20 (Wizard's Room and surrounding areas).
+In Cave-Plus, certain magic items items (Shield, Crystal, Staff, Amulet and Treasure) are then placed in random locations, but not areas 16-20 (Wizard's Room and surrounding areas).

 ```DEFPROCU:FORN=(k+1)TOZ:REPEATT=RND(b):UNTILT>20ORT<16:!(&A00+(N*4))=T:NEXT:ENDPROC```